andyphillips/irq_heatmap/README.md

 	   This means that 100% cpu is 1000ms per second.
 This displays as the number 'a'

 Scale is log2.
 So '9' is a delta of 2^9 (or 1<<9) per interval

+## Building

+### Redhat

+Ensure you have the kernel-devel and numactl packages installed
+    # yum install kernel-devel numactl

+Then run make to build the binary, or 'make rpm' to build an rpm

+### Ubuntu

+Ensure you have the libnuma-dev and libnuma1 packages installed
+    # apt install libnuma1 libnuma-dev

+    Then run make.